[PT] Scaffolding for momentum and confidence

 Small Group Course Cohort #2 – Spring ‘22

-I’m already preparing for the second Small Group Course cohort in February/March – all about building momentum and confidence for teams and individuals.
+I’m already preparing for the second Small Group Course cohort.
+It’s looking like it will be in April, hopefully with Maven.
+It will be all about building momentum and confidence for teams and individuals.

 Places will be limited and the price will be going up.